Zuntatos/UnityHeapDump/README.md

 Use the menu item "Tools/Memory/Dump Heap" or call UnityHeapDump.Create() somewhere from your code to create a memory dump at %projectroot%/dump/.
 The process may take several seconds (or a lot more), depending on heap size and complexity.

+Tool was developed for lack of a method to inspect the heap or create a dump using Unity3D, as:

+* The builtin profiler only tracks objects inheriting from UnityEngine.Object
+* Can't seem to use the 3rd party memory dump tools from visual studio or monodevelop with unity
+* Can't seem to use the profiling functionality of mono, as one can't pass the required arguments (would require mono rebuild/hack)
+* The experimental Memory Profiler from Unity3D only works with IL2CPP (and standalone IL2CPP is not available yet)

 # Output format

 Example of a small class with 3 static fields: